syncfusion-content/wpf-docs/wpf/SfTreeGrid/Interactive-Feature.md

 # Interactive Features

-## ToolTip
+## Tooltip

-ToolTip supports showing the pop-up window that displays the information when the mouse hovers in a cell of the SfTreeGrid.
+Tooltip supports showing the pop-up window that displays the information when the mouse hovers over a cell of the SfTreeGrid.

-### Record cell ToolTip
+### Record cell tooltip

 You can enable tooltip for the TreeGridCell by setting the [SfTreeGrid.ShowToolTip](http://help.syncfusion.com/cr/cref_files/wpf/sfdatagrid/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~ShowToolTip.html) property to `true`.